 A recent result on wqos and arguably one of the most significant results in this field is the theorem by Robertson and Seymour which states that graphs are well-quasi-ordered by the minor relation~\cite{Robertson2004325}.
 Later, the same authors also proved that graphs are well-quasi-ordered by the immersion relation~\cite{Robertson:2010:GMX}.

 Nonetheless, most of containment relations do not well-quasi-order the class of all graphs.
 For example, graphs are not well-quasi-ordered by subgraphs, induced subgraphs, or topological minors.
 Therefore, attention was naturally brought to classes of graphs where well-quasi-ordering for such relations exists.
 Damaschke proved that cographs are well-quasi-ordered by induced subgraphs~\cite{JGT:JGT3190140406} and Ding characterized subgraph ideals that are well-quasi-ordered by the subgraph relation~\cite{JGT:JGT3190160509}.
-Finally, Liu and Thomas recently announced that graphs excluding as topological minor any graph of a class called ``Robertson chain'' are well-quasi-ordered by the topological minor relation~\cite{Lui2014}.
+Finally, Liu and Thomas recently announced that graphs excluding any graph of a class called ``Robertson chain'' as topological minor are well-quasi-ordered by the topological minor relation~\cite{Lui2014}.

-Another line of research is to classify non-wqo containment relations depending on the type of obstructions they contain.
-Ding introduced the concepts of \emph{canonical antichain} and \emph{fundamental antichain} aimed at extending the study of the existence of obstructions of being well-quasi-ordered in a partial order \cite{Ding20091123}.
+An \emph{antichain} is a collection of non-comparable elements.
+Another line of research is to classify non-wqo containment relations depending on the antichains they contain.
+Ding introduced the concepts of \emph{canonical antichain} and \emph{fundamental antichain} aimed at extending the study of the existence of obstructions of being well-quasi-ordered in a quasi-order \cite{Ding20091123}.
 In particular, he proved that finite graphs do not admit a canonical antichain under the induced subgraph relation but they do under the subgraph~relation.